Phelps Stokes Fund: 1911–1941

 During the first thirty years, PS made small grants totaling approximately $19,000 for Indian schools, organizations, and scholarships.
 Its first grant was allocated in 1915 with $1,000 to Reverend Henry Roe Cloud and Professor F.A.
 McKenzie to conduct a preliminary survey of the state of Indian schools.

 In 1926, PS gave a $5,000 grant to the Institute for Government Research (now the Brookings Institution) to conduct a research project under the leadership of Lewis Meriam.
 John Rockefeller Jr. provided primary financial underwriting for that program.
 The report, The Problem of Indian Administration, commonly known as the Meriam Report, served as the basis in the 1930s for the Roosevelt Administration's policy towards American Indians.
 This policy, a break from previous policies, urged the U.S. government to allow American Indians to exist as culturally unique peoples and to retain reservation land bases in their control.
 The policy also established most of the contemporary tribal governments through the Indian Reorganization Act.

-In 1939, the Indian Rights Association (IRA) requested assistance to study the controversy over the range management controversy on the Navajo Reservation.
+In 1939, the Indian Rights Association (IRA) requested assistance to study the controversy over range management on the Navajo Reservation.
 Phelps Stokes provided $1,800 for the study.
 This inquiry was eventually published by Thomas Jesse Jones as The Navajo Problem: An Inquiry.
 One aspect of that study was Ella Deloria's The Navajo Indian Problem.
 That year, PS also helped found the American Indian Institute in Wichita, Kansas under the leadership of Henry Roe Cloud.

 1942–1969

 Phelps Stokes' involvement in American Indian communities waned after World War II until the appointment of Dr. Wilton Dillon as Executive Secretary and Director of Research in 1957.
 During the initial years of Dillon's leadership, PS became involved in planning studies and conferences related to American Indian development.
-This assistance typically came in the form of $1,500 grants to organizations such as Arrow, Inc., an affiliate of the National Congress of American Indians.
+This assistance typically came in the form of $1,500 grants to organizations such as Arrow, Inc., An affiliate of the National Congress of American Indians.

 In 1958, Phelps Stokes provided $1,500 for a group of American Indian leaders to travel to Puerto Rico.
 There, the group studied a local community development program, which resulted in scholarships for Indian students to study at the University of Puerto Rico.
 On a smaller scale, PS informally helped the Museum of Primitive Art in New York to organize an art exhibit.

 In 1960, Dillon organized a symposium on American Indian economic development during the annual meeting of the Society for Applied Anthropology held at the University of Pittsburgh.
 Over the next several years, PS continued to provide small grants for projects, such as a1961 grant of $500 for a photographic study of Navajo education.
 In 1963, Dillon represented PS at the National Congress of American Indians Leadership Conference where PS- sponsored discussions focused on juvenile delinquency, law enforcement, land tenure problems and relationships with state governments.